osoken/sqlitecollections/CONTRIBUTING.md

 ## Pull Request

-When you have finished coding and have verified that the tests and lint pass, it's time to make a pull request.
+When you have finished coding and have verified that the tests and lint pass, it's time to make a pull request (PR).

-- Fill the pull request template which will helps reviewers understand your changes.
+- Fill the PR template which will helps reviewers understand your changes.
 - Don't forget to [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).
 - Enable the checkbox to allow maintainer edits so the branch can be updated for a merge.
 We may ask questions or request for additional information.
 - As you update your PR and apply changes, mark each conversation as resolved.

+After the review is complete, your PR will be merged to the repository and we will thank you :)